tel: +48 888 99 98 98

 Apart from immense power, neodymium magnets have the following advantages:

-• Significant importance in modern technologies – find application in HDD drives, electric motors, medical devices and various technologically advanced devices.
+• Key role in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: